 - Heat some oil in a frying pan and shallow fry on both sides until golden brown and piping hot.

-- Serve hot with a salad or vegetables and a parsley sauce or try a hot chilli dressing.
+- Serve hot with a salad or green vegetables.
+It tastes great with mayonnaise, parsley sauce or a sweet chilli dressing!